 A set of Guiding Questions has been provided by TASC to assist schools to develop their own internal processes.

-When students complete their student declaration they:
+When students complete their Student Declaration they:

 See Student Declaration for more information.

 If a teacher does not endorse the student work, this may have serious consequences for the student.
-A student can request a review of that decision and schools should have documented processes that independently verify the student work.
+A student can request a review of that decision, and schools should have documented processes that independently verify the student work.

-There are serious consequences for a breach of the external assessment rules and TASC will take action if a Student Declaration form is signed and the folio is found to contain unacknowledged information, images, ideas or words.
+There are serious consequences for a breach of the external assessment rules and TASC will take action if a Student Declaration form is signed but the folio is found to contain unacknowledged information, images, ideas or words.
 Penalties will depend on the seriousness of the offence.

 See Folio assessment for more information.